-The varieties with most resveratrol in the wine include Malbec, Petite Sirah, St. Laurent and Pinot Noir.
+The varieties with the most resveratrol in the wine include Malbec, Petite Sirah, St. Laurent and Pinot Noir.
 Although all grapes contain resveratrol, most of the resveratrol comes from grape skin, so white wine, which has the skin is removed during production, is a much lower source of resveratrol.

 Resveratrol rich wines include:

-Malbec grapes have a thick, inky dark-colored skin and robust tannins.
+Malbec grapes have thick, inky dark-colored skin and robust tannins.
 Malbec is known as one of the six grapes allowed in the blend of red Bordeaux wine. in South West France.

 A highly aromatic dark-skinned wine grape variety with high acidity and velvety tannins.